lintonye/learnreact.design/_drafts/2017-06-27-react-native-vs-hybrid.md

 last-modified: '2017-06-20'

 title: "ReactJS, React.js, React Native, Which Is Which?"
-subtitle: "React terms in plain English and doodles🌴🎄"
+subtitle: "React terms in plain English and doodles🌴🎄⚛"

-excerpt: "React terms explained in plain English and doodles🌴🎄."
+excerpt: "React terms explained in plain English and doodles🌴🎄⚛"

 author:
   name: Linton Ye